grafana/grafana-infinity-datasource/.changeset/tidy-stingrays-tease.md

 'grafana-infinity-datasource': major
 ---

-**Transformation**: Added support for server side transformations via transformations query type
+**Transformation**: Added support for server side transformations via transformations query type.
+This version supports transformations such as `limit`, `filterExpression`, `computedColumn` and `summarize`